Skip to Content

 Moana: Journey of Water

-In fact, they will follow the story of water on the planet, inspired by Moana’s connection to the ocean and “just like Moana, you’re encouraged to become a protector and friend to our natural resources.”
+In fact, it follows the story of water on the planet, inspired by Moana’s connection to the ocean and “just like Moana, you’re encouraged to become a protector and friend to our natural resources.”

 EPCOT Moana Journey of Water Concept Art